kagehq/docle/web/README.md

-# Docle Playground
+# Docle Web

-Modern playground interface for Docle built with Nuxt 3 and Tailwind CSS.
+Modern web interface for Docle built with Nuxt 3 and Tailwind CSS.

 ## Setup